-Author, "Title of article," Journal Title volume no., issue no. (month and year of publication), page numbers.
+Author, "Title of Article," Journal Title volume no., issue no. (month/season and year of publication), page numbers.

-Example: Jennifer Hock, "Jane Jacobs and the West Village: The Neighborhood against Urban Renewal," JSAH 66, no. 1 (Mar.
+Example: Jennifer Hock, "Jane Jacobs and the West Village: The Neighborhood Against Urban Renewal," JSAH 66, no. 1 (Mar.
 2007), 16-19.

-NOTE: Even though The Chicago Manual of Style recommends the use of a colon before the page numbers, JSAH prefers a comma.
+NOTES: Even though The Chicago Manual of Style recommends the use of a colon before the page numbers, JSAH prefers a comma.
+If volume number, issue number, and pages are provided, the journal's month or season is not necessary, but it may be included if available.
+If the month is shown, it is abbreviated.